Disaster Recovery Toolkit

 Disaster Recovery Toolbox

 Disasters are, by definition, serious disruptions that can cause significant damage.
-In addition to the immediate danger, disasters can pose long-term threats to your business, operations, finances and reputation.
-To face disasters successfully and come out of the other side with your business intact – you need to develop the right disaster recovery resources, including having a disaster recovery toolbox that gives procedures to prepare, respond and recover from disasters that could affect your business.
+In addition to the immediate danger, disasters may also cause long-term threats to your business, operations, finances, and reputation.
+So it’s essential to develop a disaster recovery toolbox that contains procedures to prepare, respond, and recover from disasters.

 Assess Your Potential Risks

 Your business likely faces many potential risk exposures.
 Identifying these dangers is the first step in preparing for them.
-Some threats will depend on your location and may occur in seasons, while other risks could strike anywhere, anytime.
-When identifying potential hazards, consider human, environmental, natural and technological disasters, including:
+Some threats will depend on your location and may be seasonal, while other risks could strike anytime.
+When identifying potential hazards, consider human, environmental, natural, and technological disasters, including:

 • Severe storms